Stanimir0/HistoricalApp/README.md

 # Historical App

 Historical App is a gamified history-learning platform built with .NET MAUI and Firebase.
-It includes quiz gameplay, user progression, and leaderboards, plus an Angular web site for publishing releases.
+It includes quiz gameplay, user progression, and leaderboards, plus a small static website for publishing releases.

 App builds are distributed from our website (link will be added once hosting is ready).